Nursing Associate Foundation DegreeStudy level: Undergraduate

-It also offers a pathway to other nursing roles, including that of a graduate nurse through progression onto a pre-registration programme therefore further enhancing career options.
+It may also offer a pathway to other nursing roles, including that of a graduate nurse through progression onto a pre-registration programme therefore further enhancing career options.
 After successfully completing this course it may be possible to transfer on to the second year of a BSc Nursing degree, but this would depend on NMC requirements and standards and your chosen field of nursing, therefore this cannot be guaranteed.

-We offer a style of education which is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
-We aim to provide career-focused courses, wherever possible, coupled with placement opportunities to help prepare you for the world of work.
+We offer a style of education which is designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
+We aim to provide career-focused courses, wherever possible, coupled with placement opportunities2 to help prepare you for the world of work.
 We are dedicated to making higher education accessible and enjoyable to everyone, so we keep our fees low and made it a policy to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.

-Accreditation and Professional Recognition
+Accreditation and professional recognition

 Nursing and Midwifery Council (NMC)